SacleuxBenoit/Cheat_Sheets/framework/Angular/installation.md

 à la place de `my-app` vous mettez bien entendu ce que vous voulez.

-Une fois la commande effectué, les questions suivantes vous seront posés :
+Une fois la commande effectué, les questions suivantes vous seront posées :

 *   Would you like to add Angular Routing ? (y/N)
 *   Which stylesheet format would you like to use?